 The post 2 ASX shares I’d buy for both growth and income appeared first on Motley Fool Australia.

-For some more income investing ideas, be sure to have a look at our new Top 3 Dividend Shares To Buy For 2020
+You might also like to check out our new Top 3 Dividend Shares To Buy For 2020

 When Edward Vesely -- our resident dividend expert -- has a stock tip, it can pay to listen.
 With huge winners like Dicker Data (up 147%) and Collins Food (up 105%) under his belt, Edward is building an enviable following amongst investors that are planning for retirement.